Leveraging behavioural science to address pet obesity

 Our co-evolution with dogs | Karen Becker | TEDxMexicoCitySalon

 Karen Shaw Becker is the most followed veterinarian in the world, and for good reason.
 Dr Becker believes in a deliberate, common sense approach to creating and maintaining vibrant health for companion animals and an unconventional, integrative approach to addressing disease and re-establishing...

 Overweight and obese pet owners: respondent and pet characteristics in the rural Midwestern United States

-| Journal Articles | Contributor(s): Heuberger, R. A., Garner, J. A., Corby, A., DeWitt, K., Sluis, R. vander
+| Contributor(s):: Heuberger, R. A., Garner, J. A., Corby, A., DeWitt, K., Sluis, R. vander

 The obesity epidemic has impacted both people and pets in the rural Midwestern United States (MWUS).
 Tailoring health advice to the socio-demographic characteristics and dietary patterns of owners and their pets can help promote adherence to health behavior changes for owners and foster health...

 Expanding on current methods employed for investigating pet food stability